Direct: Employees, local communities, suppliers Indirect: Shareholders and investors, creditors, NGOs, industry groups

 ・Enhance sustainable procurement

-・In 2024, we distributed the Toyo Tire Group CSR Procurement Guidelines to 17 warehousing contractors in Japan, focusing on those that need to take these risks into account based on the type of work being contracted, and requested again that they support our Group’s standpoint and promote these initiatives.
-We conducted a survey at the same time, and received responses back from all companies that confirmed no serious human rights violations such as forced and child labor.
-As of December 2024, we are expanding this to manufacturing contractors.
+・In 2024, we distributed the Toyo Tire Group CSR Procurement Guidelines to 17 warehousing contractors in Japan and 31 manufacturing contractors around the world, focusing on those that need to take important risks into account based on the work we outsource, and requested again that they support our Group’s standpoint and promote these initiatives.
+We will continue engaging with our business partners to work toward the ongoing prevention of human rights violations.

 ・See “Promote supply chain sustainability” for information on human rights efforts in the supply chain (raw material suppliers and distributors)